 “For example, if a 200Hz sine wave is produced in the left ear and a 210Hz sine wave is produced in the right ear, the resulting binaural tone is 10Hz… a 10Hz beat will induce 10Hz brainwaves.”

-These brainwaves are associated with mood elevation.
+Those particular brainwaves are associated with mood elevation.

 Does the app work?
 Well, I’m always a little hesitant with claims like these.
 I have no doubt that Manu paid good attention to the science behind it, but without testing I can’t say whether he successfully creates binaural tones that help induce specific brain activity.
 What I can report on is my own anecdotal experience, and it is positive.